JackLot/LearnGit.io/.github/ISSUE_TEMPLATE/feature-request-or-content-suggestion.md

 ---
-name: Feature request, content suggestion, or general feedback
+name: Feature request
-about: Suggest an idea for this project, or content you'd like to see added
+about: Suggest an idea for this project
 title: ''
-labels: feature request / content suggestion
+labels: feature request
 assignees: ''

 ---